AkshayKumar22A/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition
 The main goal and objective for the project undertaken are to created a working model of Emotion Recognition in speech Using Machine learning in Python and combine four different standard datasets.
+Used 1D CNN and 2D CNN to calsify the audio file into there respective for only gender clasification, Emotion by gender clasification and only Emotion clasification.
 Participated and presented research paper on Exploring the Emotion Recognition in speech Using Machine Learning in the 2nd International Conference on Information Technology (InCITe) 2022
 ***

 ## About Authors & Paper